SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 ### Use Case Data

-When a use case is run, it downloads the appropriate zipped data to `Examples/Python/Data/`.
+When a use case runs, the appropriate zipped data downloads to `Examples/Python/Data/`.
 The data is then extracted to `Examples/Python/output/use_case_name/` where all the output from running the use case is also saved.

-The downloaded data includes the raw data the use case starts with (segmentations, meshes, and/or images) as well as the expected output from the final grooming step of the use case (i.e., distance transforms) and the shape model generated from running the use case (particle files and XML).
+The downloaded data includes the raw input data (segmentations, meshes, and/or images) as well as the expected output from both the final grooming step of the use case (i.e., distance transforms) and the optimized shape model (particle files and XML).

-An "analyze.xml" file is included so that the resulting shape model can be visualized in studio without running the use case.
+An "analyze.xml" file is included so that the resulting shape model can be visualized in Studio without running the use case.
 For example, to view the shape model downloaded for the ellipsoid use case run:
 ```
 $ cd Examples/Python/Output/ellipsoid/
 $ ShapeWorksStudio ellipsoid-v0/shape_models/ellipsoid/analyze_128.xml
 ```

-### Use Cases Arguements
+### Use Cases Arguments

-When calling `RunUseCase.py` various optional arguements can be used.
+When calling `RunUseCase.py`, various optional arguments can be used.
-To see the full list of suppported arguements from the command line, run:
+To see the complete list of supported arguments from the command line, run:
 ```
 $ python RunUseCase.py --help
 ```
-A decription of each optional argument and how ot use it is provided below.
+A description of each optional argument and how to use it is provided below.

 #### --use_subsample
 Users can run a use case on a subset of the data by adding the `--use_subsample` argument followed by the `--num_subsample` argument with the number of samples you wish to use.
 This will select a representative subset of the specified sample size to run through the pipeline so that the use case runs faster and uses less memory.
 The subset is determined by running clustering, then picking one sample from each cluster so that the resulting subset is representative of all the data.
 If `--use_subsample` is used without `--num_subsample`, it will use the default number of subsamples which is 3.
 Note the entire dataset will still be downloaded to run the clustering.